What is Moscato Wine?

 Is Moscato a sweet wine?

-How is Moscato different from wine?
+How is Moscato different from Other Wines?

 Is Moscato a wine or champagne?